minitauros/go-concurrency-training/README.md

-This repository contains a number of exercises to practice concurrency in Go.
+This repository contains a number of courses with exercises to practice different concepts in Go.
+Each course itself contains a number of directories that contain an exercise to be done.
+Each exercise directory has its own README with instructions.

 ## Prerequisites